 Even though we had big plans, we ended up not doing much.
 On this post, I’ll talk about what we did.

-There’s already a post for the cool and free things to do with kids in São Paulo and one about the awesome restaurants we ate at.
+There’s already a post for the cool and free things to do with kids in São Paulo and one of the awesome restaurants we ate at.
 Oh, and there’s also the post about the super fun Escape60!
 Maybe they have what you’re looking for.

 *this post may contain affiliate links.
 If you buy something by clicking on one of them, you’ll not be charged any extra and we’ll receive a small percentage.

 even though it’s lessened in the last years (at least we think it did), is still heavy, so expect to be stuck in it a few times.
 Buses have their own line, so traffic is better for them and subways and trains are pretty OK, even though there is a lot of people using them all day long.
 Bring on something for the kids and never buy water from the people selling it during traffic, as we bought a bottle once that was sealed BUT it had sand in it, so… yuck!

 Safety is a big concern, I know.
 Even though we wandered quite a bit there (mostly by car), we felt threatened very few times.
 Most of them were probably just us being paranoid.
 I always carry my bag in front of me, and whenever I can, place a hand over it.
 Plus, we’re always aware of our surroundings.
 I was able to play Pokémon Go, take photos and videos almost everywhere with my phone and thecamera.
 I believe that if someone is thinking of mugging someone, they’ll go to the easier ones and I’m not that anymore.
 Walking in a large group also helps – we were almost always in, at least, 6.
 I know it’s not always possible, but just by keeping the family together we make it a bit more difficult for whoever.